Edward Prudhomme: Later years

 After graduating from the university in 1891, Prudhomme returned to work on his father's plantation in Louisiana.
 He became an assistant postmaster for the town of Bermuda, and served on the board of directors in the state farm bureau.

 As of 1925, Prudhomme had served politically as a member of the Natchitoches Parish Democratic Executive Committee for the past thirty years.
 He succeeded his father Jacques as the parish's jury commissioner in 1904.
 In 1924, Prudhomme was elected to the Louisiana state legislature, and served on the committees on education and railroads.

-Prudhomme died suddenly in 1941 at Natchitoches, Louisiana, at age 71.
+Prudhomme died suddenly in 1941 in Natchitoches, Louisiana, at age 71.